 His stance reminded me of my regal Chow Chow Balu and how he sits, staring out across his own estate as if royalty itself.

-In the picture below you see that the lion a regal sentinal on the left plinth, overpowered by the towers of royalty: a symbol of the fate of the two young princes of Bavaria who grew up spending summertimes here in this very castle by the Alpsee.
+In the picture below you see that the lion is featured as a regal sentinal on the left plinth, overpowered by the towers of royalty: a symbol of the fate of the two young princes of Bavaria who grew up spending summertimes here in this very castle by the Alpsee.

 Looking back, I wondered again at the engineering marvel that the Marienbrücke, in both wooden and steel forms represented.